Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 #### Supported Sampler Types

-Below is a list of the `sampler_type`s supported by the toolkit.
+Below is a list of the `sampler_type` values supported by the toolkit.

 - `uniform` - Uniform sampler
   - Uniformly samples a single float value from a range with a given minimum